VicTheM/alx-low_level_programming/0x00-hello_world/README.md

-#The files in this directory contains the most basic part of C programming
+# The files in this directory contains the most basic part of C programming
+To be updated ...